 States That Have Approved Medical Marijuana for Menstrual Cramps

-While no states have approved medical marijuana specifically for the treatment of menstrual cramps, nearly all states with comprehensive medical marijuana legislation allow cannabis for the treatment of pain.
+While no states have approved medical marijuana specifically for the treatment of menstrual cramps, North Dakota does include endometriosis as a qualifying condition.
+Additionally, nearly all states with comprehensive medical marijuana legislation allow cannabis for the treatment of pain.
 Alaska, Arizona, California, Colorado, Delaware, Hawaii, Maine, Maryland, Michigan, Montana, New Mexico, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, and West Virginia have approved cannabis for the treatment of “chronic pain.”
 The states of Nevada, New Hampshire, North Dakota, Ohio and Vermont allow medical marijuana to treat “severe pain.”
 The states of Arkansas, Minnesota, Ohio, Pennsylvania, Washington, and West Virginia have approved cannabis for the treatment of “intractable pain.”

 Two additional states will consider allowing medical marijuana to be used for the treatment of pain with recommendation by a physician.
 These states include: Connecticut (other medical conditions may be approved by the Department of Consumer Protection) and Massachusetts (other conditions as determined in writing by a qualifying patient’s physician).

 In Washington D.C., any condition can be approved for medical marijuana as long as a DC-licensed physician recommends the treatment.